Track mileage automatically

 How to Keep Track of Business Expenses

-Correctly tracking your business expenses will ensure you can claim all the tax deductions you are entitled to.
-You will also be prepared in the case of IRS audits and can more easily budget, forecast, and understand your business's financial health.
+Categorizing and tracking them correctly will ensure you can claim all the tax deductions you are entitled to.
+You’ll also be prepared for potential IRS audits and can budget, forecast, and understand your business's financial health to a greater extent.

 Driversnote